 The multidisciplinary exhibition is inspired by the notion of a traditional Kunsthalle, conceived as a place to showcase groundbreaking art and explore contemporary issues with a broad audience.
 The entire site takeover provides a platform for discovery and interaction, extending to all five galleries, outdoor sculpture and a collaborative events programme with the Roth Bar & Grill.
 The exhibition will evolve in three parts over the course of eight months, featuring immersive installations, solo presentations and iconic video works.
 Alongside the exhibition, the Education Lab takes its starting point from Mika Rottenberg’s commitment to environmentally sustainable creative practices, developed by the gallery’s green teams globally.

-‘GRUPPENAUSSTELLUNG’ is on view from open from Saturday 3 June 2023 until Monday 1 January 2024.
+‘GRUPPENAUSSTELLUNG’ is on view from until Monday 1 January 2024.

 About Mika Rottenberg

 Argentina-born, New York-based artist Mika Rottenberg is devoted to a rigorous practice that combines film, architectural installation and sculpture to explore ideas of labor and the production of value in our contemporary hyper-capitalist world.
 Using traditions of both cinema and sculpture, she seeks out locations around the world where specific systems of production and commerce are in place, such as a pearl factory in China and a Calexico border town.
 Through the editing process, and with footage from sets built in her studio, Rottenberg connects seemingly disparate places and things to create elaborate and subversive visual narratives.
 By weaving fact and fiction together, she highlights the inherent beauty and absurdity of our contemporary existence.

 About Pipilotti Rist